 After the first access to the web-based interface you need to change the default administrator password.
 Enter the new password in the Password and Confirmation fields.
 You may set any password except admin.
 Use digits, Latin letters (uppercase and/or lowercase), and characters available on the keyboard.
+Also you need to change the default name of the wireless network.
+To do this, in the Network name (SSID) and 5GHz network name (SSID) fields, enter a new name for the router's wireless network in the 2.4GHz and 5GHz band correspondingly or leave the values suggested by the router: DIR-825ACF-XXXX and DIR-825ACF-5G-XXXX where XXXX are the last 4 characters of the device's MAC address.
 Then click the Apply button.

-Figure 17.
+Figure 16.
 The page for changing the default administrator password.